tomdoeslinux/PixaPencil/README.md

 _Logo by daspacebar#3601 (https://github.com/daspacebar)._

 ## About
-**A pixel art creator for Android using Canvas, written 100% in Kotlin.**
+**A pixel art creator for Android using Bitmap, written 100% in Kotlin.**

 Join our Discord: https://discord.gg/DypHJzfa